stephentino/cluster_occupations/README.md

 ## About this repository

 The purpose of this project is to define labor markets using methods from Natural Language Processing (NLP).
 I define labor markets in a novel way by clustering occupations based on their task descriptions.
-The intuition is that workers can easily move between occupations that involve similar tasks.

 **Contents**